 Receiving a transplant, or becoming a donor, is a life-changing experience.
 Our transplant recipients and donors share their inspiring stories about how their lives have been transformed through organ donation.

 Michael never knew that donating one kidney could trigger a “chain reaction” and improve the quality of life for multiple people until he saw a story on the national news.
-That story stirred something inside of him, and led him to contact the transplant team at UPMC Pinnacle.
+That story stirred something inside of him, and led him to contact the transplant team at UPMC in Central Pa.

 Lydia was excited and preparing for the birth of her first child.
 Little did she know, her kidneys were failing and putting her and her unborn son’s lives at risk.
 Follow Lydia’s journey through a high-risk pregnancy, dialysis, and an eventual paired kidney exchange transplant.